acl-org/acl-2023-miniconf/README.md

 1. Install [python poetry](https://python-poetry.org/)
 2. Run: `poetry install`
 3. Run: `make run`
+4. Visit `localhost:7777`

 When you are ready to deploy run `make freeze` to get a static version of the site in the `build` folder.

 This will not pickup any program changes, but it will pickup source code changes on the next GH Pages deploy.

+## Contributing

+We are very welcoming of community contributions!

+- Bug Reports & Feature Requests: Open an issue giving reproducible steps
+- Contributions:
+    - Clone the repo
+    - Run "Quick Start" steps above and check site works
+    - Make changes
+    - Ensure `make freeze` runs without errors (warnings are fine)
+    - Make a pull request.
+    - If the changes look good to us and the site builds on GH Actions, we will merge and your changes will be live for everyone to see!

 ## Update ACL 2023 from Source